FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ![Flax Editor](../media/flax-layout.png)

 > [!Tip]
-> You don't have to pay or buy any *Pro* version to have a *Dark Theme* in the Flax Editor.
+> Flax ships with a nice *Dark Theme* by default.
+No need to go into your settings to fix that.

 ## Terminology